Dasharo/open-source-firmware-validation/docs/concurrent-tests.md

 This is most apparent when a test needs to perform a reboot, a suspend, to boot some OS, to enter the setup menu or just access any of them using the serial console, sharing of which would require complex management between test runs.
-If two tests would be run at the same time, none of them would pass because they would interfere with each other.
+If two tests were run at the same time, none of them would pass because they would interfere with each other.

 The document suggests an approach for running multiple tests at the same time